yasoob/personal_blog/content/posts/custom-map-with-tileserver-gl.md

 date: 2019-04-27T14:33:31-04:00
 draft: false
 categories: ["programming", "maps"]
+teaser: "Tileserver-gl is an amazing project that allows you to make custom styles for maps.
+Learn about how to make beautiful styled map posters using tileserver-gl.
+The best part?
+It is completely open source!"
 ---

 Hi lovely people! :wave: Last year, I saw a [project on Product Hunt](https://www.producthunt.com/posts/hospitality-art) which allowed people to generate posters from maps.
 The website has since closed down and the company has been acquired by Airbnb.
 This is what the output looked like: